andersea/bitmex-trio-websocket/README.md

 ## Credits

 Thanks to the [Trio](https://github.com/python-trio/trio) and [Trio-websocket](https://github.com/HyperionGray/trio-websocket) libraries for their awesome work.

+The library was originally based on the [reference client](https://github.com/BitMEX/api-connectors/tree/master/official-ws), but now hardly resembles it at all.

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.